Kristinh21/design-history/app/posts/design-resources/2020-10-13-workshop-epic-kick-off.md

 * if so, are they aware of our plans and wont block us?
 * any other risks that should be taken into account?

-### What's next for design and UR ?
-User research and design will work together over a couple of sprints to:
-* learn more about the epic
-* explore design ideas
-* create hypothesis based on user needs
-* gain feedback from users

 Throughout this process user stories will be added and removed as necessary.
 Scope is flexible and based on customer feedback and team cadence.